dangerzig/tipitaka/paper.md

 ![](man/figures/README-freq-by-word-1.png)

 # Limitations and future work
-This is intended to be the first, preliminary relese of `tipitaka`.
+This is intended to be the first, preliminary release of `tipitaka`.
 Much more work remains to be done.
 The following are still in progress:

 ## Volume numbering
 As mentioned above, `tipitaka` attempts to match the structure of the PTS edition of the *Tipiṭaka*, but it does not do so perfectly.
 The PTS and CST4 editions differ in the way they divide the *Tipiṭaka* into volumes.
 The resulting numbering in `tipitaka` is as follows: